12-13 July 2018 GFCM-HQs, Italy

 (Mullus barbatus and Solea solea)

-The AdriaMed Study Group on intercalibration of fish otolith reading (SG-OTH-DEM) will be kindly hosted by the COISPA Tecnologia & Ricerca – Stazione Sperimentale per lo Studio delle Risorse del Mare,...
+The AdriaMed Study Group on intercalibration of fish otolith reading (SG-OTH-DEM) was kindly hosted by the COISPA Tecnologia & Ricerca – Stazione Sperimentale per lo Studio delle Risorse del Mare,...

 A learning opportunity promoted by the FAO Fisheries Department Regional Projects, GFCM and the European Commission Joint Research Center to keep scientist up to date with new methods and tools for the assessment of stocks.